Is it time for you to get a new sleeping bag?

 eg. The Sea to Summit Quest 1 Qui Women’s Synthetic Bag – Regular size (pictured below) It is a tapered sleeping bag, wider in the hip area, and narrower in the shoulders.
 Comfort level rating of 3 degrees celsius, with a lower rating of -3 degrees.

-Are you looking for a sleeping bag?
+Are you looking for a double sleeping bag?

-If so, read how to choose a sleeping bag in this story. sleeping bags have many of the same features you look for, but we explain in greater detail about how to choose one and what you need to look for in greater detail.
+If so, read how to choose a double sleeping bag in this story.
+Double sleeping bags have many of the same features you look for, but we explain in greater detail about how to choose one and what you need to look for in greater detail.

 Pictured below is the Sea to Summing Basecamp 2 rectangular sized double sleeping bag. (pictured below) This is for regular size (up to 183cm), with 3 2-way zips.